numpy/numpy/doc/source/reference/c-api/array.rst

                 void *a, void *b, PyArrayMethod_Context *context)

     If defined, implements a comparison function for two array elements for use in sorting and argsorting.
-This can be defined in place of the custom sort functions using the ArrayMethod API (see :ref:`array-methods-sorting`) to implement sorting for the DType.
+This can be defined instead of the custom sort array methods (see :ref:`array-methods-sorting`)
+    to implement sorting for the DType using the default numpy sorting algorithms.

+    You may prefer to implement the custom sort array methods if a specialized sorting implementation is desirable for your DType, for example, if a performance cost in comparison can be amortized over the array, or if a specialized algorithm is more efficient for your data representation.

     The `context` argument provides access to the descriptor and sorting parameters.
 Should return -1 if *a* < *b*, 0 if *a* == *b*, and